-VPs of Product serve as a point person for developers and engineers within an organization.
+VPs of Product serve as a point persons for developers and engineers within organizations.
 They are highly visible in that they create transformative digital products that have a significant impact on outcomes.
 Their position is critical to intersecting product strategy and technology.

 - What Does a VP of Product Do?